-In line with IFC Performance Standard 4, addressing the obligation of a project to "prevent or minimize the risks and impacts on the communities' health, safety, and security" resulting from the project's activities, Ambatovy continues to focus on assessing our impacts on the health and safety of our communities and identifying areas where we can assist in strategic community health projects and safety initiatives.
-According to the IFC Performance Standards, a Health Impact Assessment (HIA) is required for a mining company with the objective to evaluate and understand positive and negative impacts, if any, our operations may have on the local population's health, and to make appropriate recommendations.
-An initial HIA was therefore carried out in 2013 and a corresponding action plan was developed and is still being followed.
+In line with IFC Performance Standard 4, addressing the obligation of a project to "prevent or minimize the risks and impacts on the communities' health, safety, and security" resulting from the project's activities, Ambatovy carried out an initial Health Impact Assessment (HIA) several years ago.
+The purpose of the HIA was to evaluate and understand the positive and negative impacts, if any, our operations may have on the local population's health and to develop a corresponding action plan.
+Ambatovy continues to focus on assessing our impacts on the health and safety of our communities and identifying areas where we can assist in strategic community health projects and safety initiatives.

-Some of the health and safety-related actions at the community level during 2018 include:
+Some of the health and safety-related actions at the community level during 2019 include: